wzycslgroup/Just_For_Fun/README.md

-This repository contains variuos deep generative models.
+**This repository contains variuos deep generative models and the code was written by Ziyang and Silin.**

-This code was written by Ziyang and Silin.
 We just write it for fun!